-Statins reduce mortality risk amongst dementia sufferers
+Statins reduce mortality risks for individuals with dementia

 A novel analysis of 44,920 patients from the Swedish Dementia Registry, between 2008 and 2015, found that use of statins – common cholesterol-lowering agents – significantly reduced the risk of all-cause patient mortality.